 Please order your transcripts early to avoid any delays during peak periods.
 Students may receive two copies of their transcripts for free.
 Additional copies are \$6 per copy.
 Rush transcripts are \$15 per copy.
 Transcript requests may be faxed.
-For instructions, go to the college Web site: http://www.marin.edu/admissions/transcript.htm.
+For instructions, go to the college website: www. marin.edu/admissions/transcript.htm.